PandoraMedia/scooch/docs/getting_started/new_codebase.rst

                 min_noise: -5.0
                 max_noise: 5.0

-Without any changes to the :code:`./batch_it.py` script, scooch will construct the new class hierarchy based on the parameters and configuration, to produce noise augmented samples.
+Without any changes to the :code:`./batch_it.py` script, Scooch will construct the new class hierarchy based on the parameters and configuration, to produce noise augmented samples.
 Try running the following again:

 .. code-block:: bash